 Data Quality: Incomplete, inaccurate, or inconsistent data can lead to incorrect conclusions and decisions.

 Data Security: Like any other industry, data security is a top priority.
-And protecting data from cyber threats is kind of a crucial but difficult task.
+Protecting data from cyber threats is kind of a crucial but difficult task.

 Complex Data Analysis: Analyzing large volumes of data is complex and time-consuming, requiring specialized skills and tools.